Charles Linscott has been appointed as the ECT School’s Undergraduate Admissions Director for this coming fall semester.

 Personally, Linscott has had a passion for technology, music and audio since a young age, and has been an active guitarist since his teenage years.
 Linscott earned his doctorate in 2015 and, with Eric Williams and John Bowditch, developed a VR curriculum in 2016 and 2017.

 Linscott says that he looks forward to increasing the reach of the ECT School and expanding the school to more students.
-He hopes to further increase the presence of esports and VR at OU, as well as helping students find passion through the ECT School.
+Linscott hopes to further increase the presence of esports and VR at OU, as well as helping students find passion through the ECT School.